jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Young Wistia

 At Wistia, we went through our first growth experience in early 2012.
-We had released this new set of features, and for the first time our vision was really coming through in the product.
+We had released this new set of features, and for the first time we were really separating ourselves from the competition.
 We were breaking down barriers for lots of potential customers we never had a shot with before.

-So with more people interacting with our product and marketing, the support volume started to increase.

-Now at first it was just a small uptick, a few extra emails here or there.
-Nothing to really be too concerned about.
+At first, the support increase was just a small uptick, a few extra emails here or there.
+Nothing to really be concerned about.

-But then the uptick turned into a sharp spike, and the spike turned into a deluge.
+But slowly the uptick turned a full-on deluge.

 The phones were ringing off the hook.
 The support inbox was turning over 3 or 4 times a day.
 It was just a constant stream of questions, suggestions, and